 - High performance modeling, control, and diagnostic systems.
 The Center for Beam Physics, BELLA, and the ALS Accelerator Physics team are prominently involved.

-On this site you can learn about our core programs and find links to colleagues and collaborators from around the world.
+On this site you can learn about our research programs and find links to colleagues and collaborators from around the world.
 We thank you for sharing our interest, and welcome you to explore this site and the larger world of accelerators and their uses.